 Nauru

-Nauru – It is one of the smallest island countries but is famous for one of the biggest scandals in the world.
-Lax banking laws allowed an estimated $70 billion in laundering, eventually forcing the country to reform its banking system
+Nauru is known to be one of the smallest island countries, yet it’s notorious for one of the biggest scandals in the world.
+Lax banking laws allowed an estimated $70 billion in laundering, eventually forcing the country to reform its banking system.

 Al Capone and Laundromats